lambdamikel/Talker-80/README.md

   1. **DECtalk-Based Text-to-Speech (TTS) Synthesis:** the **Epson S1V30120 TTS** chip on the utilized mikroBUS "TextToSpeech Click!" daughterboard from MikroElektronika implements DECtalk v5 - a natural sounding speech synthesizer for English and Spanish, with different voices.
 DECtalk can even sing.
 The **DECtalk mode** is very powerful and versatile, but the DECtalk control language can be difficult to program.
 Hence, a simplified control language for the S1V30120 is offered as well, the so-called **Epson mode**.
 DECtalk mode is used to implement **emulations of two classic TRS-80 Voice Synthesizers**: the official TRS Voice Synthesizer from Tandy Radio Shack (Model 1 only), and the VS-100 Voice Synthesizer from Alpha Products (Model 1, 3, and 4).
 Both use the **Votrax SC-01** as their underlying speech chip.
 Talker/80 emulates the SC-01 by means of DECtalk here.
 The DECtalk and Epson modes produce superior speech quality, and text-to-speech is performed by Talker/80 itself, i.e., no breaking down into phonemes is required.
 Text to be spoken can be sent directly to IO port 11, and the status of the speech synthesizer is checked by reading from port 11.

   2. **TRS Voice Synthesizer Emulation - MODEL 1 VERSION ONLY**: the emulation in terms of DECtalk as just described is good enough to produce understandable speech, but it sounds different than the Votrax SC-01 chip.
 Original software such as the TRS Voice Synthesizer BASIC Demo Program, and "Talking Eliza" work out of the box, but note that the emulation is only 80% faithful or so.
 Also, original software written for the TRS Voice Synthesizer will only work on Talker/80 for the Model 1.
 The Model 3 / 4 version offers a workaround (see below), but requires manual software conversion.

-A main difference between the DECtalk-based emulation and the original synthesizers is that it is not possible to utter phonemes "in realtime", as DECtalk requires phoneme buffering and processing before they can be spoken, unlike the SC-01, which is able to utter a phoneme immediatly (they can, for example, be used as "realtime sound effects").
-This is exploited, for example, in the TRS Voice Synthesizer BASIC Demo Program, which spells out individual phonemes in real time ("the phonemes in the word zero are: z e r o" etc.) Due to the buffering requirement for DECtalk, this is challenging to get right.
-Please check out my demo videos below to see if you can live with the result.

  3. **VS-100 Voice Synthesizer from Alpha Products Emulation**: another classic TRS-80 voice synthesizer.
 Also used the Votrax SC-01, but was / is not compatible with the TRS Voice Synthesizer.
 Talker/80 uses the same method of emulation (mapping to DECtalk phonemes).
 Same comments wrt. buffering etc. apply.
 Original software works without patches (e.g., VS48 and VS-100DEMO.BAS etc.).
 In addition, **pitch control is currently no supported**, so the speech will be monotonous.